 On January 19, 2022, the Company entered into a credit agreement for a new subordinate credit facility (the "Subordinate Facility") with CIBC and BDC (the "Subordinate Lenders"), pursuant to which the Subordinate Lenders agreed to make available to the Company a non-revolving term facility in the principal amount of up to Cdn \$60 million.
 This Subordinate Facility was fully drawn on January 21, 2022 and has a four year term, maturing on January 19, 2026.
 The Subordinate Facility bears an interest rate of 5.00% per annum for the first year which increases annually thereafter.
 In the second year the rate is the greater of, (i) the interest rate applicable to the operating loans under the Revolving Facility plus 1.00%; and (ii) 6.00% per annum.
 In the third year the rate is the greater of (i) the interest rate applicable to the operating loans under the Revolving Facility plus 2.00%; and (ii) 7.00% per annum.
 In the fourth year the rate is equal to the greater of (i) the interest rate applicable to the operating loans under the Revolving Facility plus 3.00%; and (ii) 8.00% per annum.
 During the first year, interest will be added to the principal amount and will be due and payable on the maturity date of the Subordinate Facility.
 After the first year, interest will be payable monthly.
 The Subordinate Facility is also subject to an upfront fee of 1.25% and an annual fee on outstanding borrowings in the amount of 1.00% on the first anniversary, 1.25% on the second anniversary and 1.50% on the third anniversary.
-The Subordinate Facility also contains a mandatory prepayment clause (the "Cash Sweep") stating that for the quarter ending December 31, 2022 and quarters thereafter, 50% of ending cash for the quarter in excess of the cash threshold of \$75 million must be repaid against the outstanding principal, up to an annual cap of \$25 million.
+The Subordinate Facility also contains a mandatory repayment clause (the "Cash Sweep") stating that for the quarter ending December 31, 2022 and guarters thereafter, 50% of excess cash for the guarter including all cash and cash equivalents disclosed in the Company's quarterly consolidated financial statements, plus the unused portion of any availability under the Revolving Facility, less \$75 million, must be repaid against the outstanding principal, up to an annual cap of \$25 million.
 At each reporting date where the Cash Sweep provision is triggered, the portion of the debt repayable in accordance with the cash sweep provision will be classified as current.
 Excluding this Cash Sweep, pre-payments on this facility may be made without penalty beginning July 19, 2023.
 The Subordinate Facility contains customary affirmative, negative and financial covenants, including restrictions on dividend payments while the Subordinate Facility is drawn, and is secured under a general security agreement over our significant entities.
 On January 19, 2022, the Company received a waiver of certain financial covenants, which will remain in place through December 31, 2022.